standardnotes/docs/docs/self-hosting/infrastructure-overview.md

 Redis cache node where all temporary data is persisted for performance optimization and auto-expiring features.

-By default in self-host mode Redis is also used as a communication queue between services and their workers.
+In self-host mode, Redis is used by default as a communication queue between services and their workers.